 Garlic should be planted in fall, so we sell it only at the correct time.
 To see what varieties are currently available, click here.

-Type of garlic to grow.
 There are hundreds of named varieties of garlic, but they can be divided into two categories: hardneck and softneck types.
 Hardneck varieties have stronger flavor and easy-to-peel large cloves, but they don't store long.
 Softnecks have a milder flavor and many small cloves, and they last much longer in storage.

 If you live in an area with freezing winter weather, you can grow either type but in extremely cold areas may be most successful with the hardneck garlics.
 If you live in an area with warm winters, little or no spring, then stick with softneck garlics.
 In most of the United States, gardeners can grow both types successfully.
 The general growing advice is the same for both.
 If you would like to learn more about the many types of garlic, read this article on our blog.

-How much garlic should you order?
 One pound of garlic produces 5-7 pounds of bulbs under good conditions.
 That's probably enough for a small family.
 You may want to grow several varieties to spread out the harvest and storage life.

-Preparation of area.
 Garlic needs full sun.
 Shade while it is growing will reduce the size and quality of the bulbs.
 So choose the sunniest are of your garden for best results.
 Garlic prefers soil with a neutral pH (6.8 to 7.0); if you do not know your soil pH, get a soil test from your county Extension service.
 It's usually free or just a few dollars and it will help you with all your garden plants.

 Soil should be well worked so the garlic can send down deep roots.
 Raised beds work well for garlic, especially in places with rainy spring weather that leads to waterlogged ground.
 At planting time, make a furrow where you will plant the garlic and sprinkle in the furrow some compost, well-composted manure, or soybean meal.